Graduate Theological Union: Academic deans

 The dean of the GTU is the chief academic officer.
 The dean also chairs the GTU's council of deans, which is composed of the academic deans of the member schools.
 Traditionally, deans have held the John Dillenberger Professorship in their general field of specialization.
 The fifth dean, Margaret Miles, was the John Dillenberger Professor of Historical Theology while the sixth dean, Arthur Holder, was the John Dillenberger Professor of Christian Spirituality.
-The current dean, Uriah Y. Kim, is the John Dillenberger Professor of Biblical Studies.
+The current president, Uriah Y. Kim, is the John Dillenberger Professor of Biblical Studies.